whistlegraph/aesthetic-computer/README.txt

     - [] Create a "full playback" mode.
     - [] Add arrows to top right to move between slides?
   + Done
+    - [x] Loading `instant` style should be chunked to avoid crashes on lower end hardware and also to enable "..." animation on "Reconstructing...".
+    - [x] Show progress bar for Reconstructing.
+    - [x] Clean out "dead" code.
+    - [x] Prevent keyboard shortcuts and other act events from running before fully loading / while loading / reconstructing.
     - [x] Show capForm "preview" in demo mode.
     - [x] Wand should be "thicker".
     - [x] Get loading working much nicer both in playback mode and